inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/204-qgis-plugin.rst

 functionality to the software.
 Again, these plugins are free.
 To use them, we simply need to connect to the internet and install.
-In this chapter we will learn how to install QGIS plugins, using one plugin to add a satellite imagery layer to our QGIS project.
+In this module we will learn how to install QGIS plugins, using one plugin to add a satellite imagery layer to our QGIS project.

 1. If you have closed QGIS since completing the previous module, start QGIS and open the project :file:`named sleman_2_3.qgs` in the :file:`qgis/` folder.

-Note that you must be connected to the internet to follow the exercises in this chapter.
+Note that you must be connected to the internet to follow the exercises in this module.

 1. Managing plugins
 -------------------